-Toujeo (insulin glargine) is a man-made form of a hormone that is produced in the body.
+Toujeo is a man-made form of a hormone that is produced in the body.
 Insulin is a hormone that works by lowering levels of glucose (sugar) in the blood.
 Insulin glargine is a long-acting insulin that starts to work several hours after injection and keeps working evenly for 24 hours.

-Toujeo is also used to treat type 1 diabetes in adults and children who are at least 6 years old.
+Toujeo is used to improve blood sugar control in adults and children who are 6 years of age and older with diabetes mellitus.

 Toujeo is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, eye care, dental care, and testing your blood sugar.
 Follow your diet, medication, and exercise routines very closely.
 Changing any of these factors can affect your blood sugar levels.

 Toujeo is not approved for use by anyone younger than 6 years old, and some brands are for use only in adults.
 Do not use this medicine to treat type 2 diabetes in a child of any age.